changhsinlee/changhsinlee.github.io/_posts/2019-05-02-second-hackathon.md

 When he mentioned the word **design thinking**, I was like _hell yeahhhhh_.

 I first learned about design thinking from Code on The Beach last August.
-One of the talk I went was Jon Bosworth's ([@jbosworth](https://twitter.com/jbosworth)) talk on how they used design thinking to plan out the conference.
+One of the talk I went to was Jon Bosworth's ([@jbosworth](https://twitter.com/jbosworth)) talk on how they used design thinking to plan the conference.

 Here's the talk: Validating A Product Before Writing A Line Of Code: A Five Day Design Sprint in 60 Minutes.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/QtthmhAd4og" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-It was my first contact with design thinking and I had been a huge fan of the process since.
+It was my first contact with design thinking—and I had been a huge fan of the process since.

-The basic idea for us was that we wanted to generate lots of ideas in a short period and validate the usability before getting down to code.
+For us, we wanted to use try it because we wanted to generate lots of ideas in a short period and validate the usability before getting down to code.

 We wanted to design a good solution, but there was a big constraint: we only had about 12 hours to come up with a working solution.
 How much time should we spend on design?
 We decided to go slow and spend at least 1-2 hours to work out a plan before we started coding.